kslong/kred/README.md

 same filter and exposure time.

-* BackPrep.py creates a directory structure DECam\_BACK parallel to the other directory structures for storing images created for the purpose estimaging background in the overlap regions of images.
-PrepBack also creates Swarp commands for projecting all of the images (which have gone through the PrepFiles stage) onto the same WCS.
+* BackPrep.py creates a directory structure DECam\_BACK parallel to the other directory structures for storing images created for the purpose estmating background in the overlap regions of images.
+BackPrep also creates Swarp commands for projecting all of the images (which have gone through the PrepFiles stage) onto the same WCS.
 This WCS has larger pixels than the original WCS in order to keep the files sizes plausible.
+When run with the -r option BackPrep then Backprep will run Swarp to create these images.

+Note that the files created by BackPrep are large.
+If one runs BackPrep on all of LMC\_c42, for example, about 420 GB of images will be created.

-* BackStats.py determines the background in the overlap regions of images as identified in FindOverlaps, using the impages created by PrepBack.
+* BackStats.py determines the background in the overlap regions of images as identified in FindOverlaps, using the impages created by BackPrep.
 The routine produces a single file for each tile that contains estimates of the background.

 * BackCalc.py tries to determine an optimal set of offsets to add or subtract from the images to produce better image matching.

-At present there is no completed routine to estimate the best offsets to produce composite images that are smooth across image boundaries.
-That is, in NASA jargon, 'in work'

-The CheckInstall notebook in examples has NOT been updated to reflect the changes to the various routines, and to show one how to run through the various scripts to produce a swapred Ha image for LMC\_c42 tile T08
+* BackSub.py uses the results of BackCalc to create new images with the backgounds values produced by BalCalc.py subtracted.
+The outputs appear in a directories, with names of  DECam\_Prep/field/tile\_b.

+* SwarpSetup.py is run (again) but with the -bsub flag in order to create directories of the form  DECam\_Swarp/field/tile\_b and commands in these directories that point to the files cerated by BackSub.py

+* Swarp.py  is run again, but with the -bsub flag to run the comamnds from SetupSwarp.py

+* SwarpEval.py  is not run to make images of all of both sets of processing.